galaxyproject/SARS-CoV-2/6-RecombinationSelection/README.md

 We then generate a codon-based alignment using the workflow shown below and perform the recombination analysis using the `gard` tool from the `hyphy` package.

-For selection analyses, we apply the [Adaptive Branch Site Random Effects](https://www.ncbi.nlm.nih.gov/pubmed/25697341) method to test whether or each branch of the tree shows evidence of diversifing positive selection along a fraction of sites using the `absrel` tool from the `hyphy` package.
+For selection analyses, we apply the [Adaptive Branch Site Random Effects](https://www.ncbi.nlm.nih.gov/pubmed/25697341) method to test whether or each branch of the tree shows evidence of diversifying positive selection along a fraction of sites using the `absrel` tool from the `hyphy` package.

 ## Inputs